Humane Law Enforcement Division

 Our Investigators also seek to educate animal owners and caretakers in an attempt to elevate the standard of care and improve the quality of life for as many animals as possible.
 Education can help an animal owner improve the care of their pet, allowing that pet to remain in a loving home.

 If you would like to report suspected cruelty to animals, please call 302-698-3006 ext 1.
 This a a 24/7 hotline.
 For emergencies, please call your local police department.

 THE HUMANE LAW ENFORCEMENT DIVISION OFFERS A $CASH$ REWARD FOR ANY INFORMATION LEADING TO THE ARREST AND CONVICTION OF THOSE INVOLVED IN ILLEGAL ANIMAL FIGHTING.
 ALL INFORMATION WILL BE KEPT CONFIDENTIAL.

 For a summary of animal cruelty laws in Delaware, click below!

 STOP ANIMAL CRUELTY.
-JUSTICE FUND
+DONATE TO THE JUSTICE FUND

 The Justice Fund, maintained by the Humane Law Enforcement Division, supports the animal victims of cruelty and funds rewards offered for information leading to the arrest and conviction of animal abusers.
 Too often, an animal is beaten or otherwise abused by an unknown assailant.